Putangirua Pinnacles track open or closed? – it was open in 1948

 As at February 2024 the track from the campsite and carpark into the Putangirua Pinnacles is closed because of a dangerous slip (refer comments below on DOC’s legal ability to close tracks).

-However, on a recent mid-week day there were 15 cars plus four campervans in the carpark, a lot of shoe prints in the sand past the warning sign, and not a person to be seen.
+However, on a recent mid-week day there were 15 cars plus four campervans in the carpark, and a lot of shoe prints in the sand past the warning sign.
 Clearly the Putangirua Pinnacles track is being well used anyway.

 If you did want to get around the slip that would be no problem, but what is probably being overlooked by visitors is the unstable ground remaining in and above the slip scarp that is possibly ready to fail—which would not be a happy situation for anyone on the track beneath when it falls.
 This seems to be DOC’s concern—not the existing slip but the possibility of another.